conda-forge/heliopy-feedstock/README.md

 Summary: Python for space physics

-HelioPy is a package for automatically downloading and reading in common data files used in space physics.
+HelioPy is a package for heliospheric and planetary phsyics.

 Current build status